isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution264.md

 N.A. for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+This solution uses AR technology to simulate welding processes on different test pieces Optional components: accessories e.g. work stand to secure workpiece, cables, material license

 ### Contact Information
-CalendarOne Pte Ltd<br>www.calendarone.com<br>Email: francis@calendarone.com<br>Tel: +65 9248 5655
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.